badd-labs/badd-labs/labs/A1/README.md

 You are asked to report the average fees of transaction 0x936c and the next transaction.

-Hint: You can find ordered transaction history related to block 15479087 on the following web page: https://etherscan.io/txs?block=15479087
+Hint: You can find ordered transaction history related to block `15479087` on the following web page: https://etherscan.io/txs?block=15479087

 Exercise 2.
 Manually explore transactions across two blocks
 ---

-Find the last transaction in block 15479087 and the first transaction in block 15479088.
+Find the last transaction in block `15479087` and the first transaction in block `15479088`.
 Report the average fees of these two transactions.

 Exercise 3.
-Automatically explore 50 transactions
+Automatically explore 50 transactions in one block
 ---

 ```python